 |(The Lutheran Home, in Monroe, MI)|

-A note: Just watched "The Social Dilemma" on Netflix.
+A note: Linda and I recently watched "The Social Dilemma" on Netflix.
 Helpful.
 Well done.
 Concerning.
 Frightening.

 Adam Alter, Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked.

 Aiken, Mary, The Cyber Effect: An Expert in Cyberpsychology Explains How Technology is Shaping Our Children, Our Behavior, and Our Valuers, and What We Can Do About It.

 Mark Bauerlein, ed.
 The Digital Divide: Arguments for and Against Facebook, Google, Texting, and the Age of Social Networking

 Bauerlein, The Dumbest Generation: How the Digital Age Stupifies Young Americans and Jeopardizes Our Future